oapi-codegen/oapi-codegen/README.md

 </td>
 <td>
-Override the generated name of a type
+Override the generated name of a field or a type
 </td>
 <td>
 <details>

-By default, `oapi-codegen` will attempt to generate the name of types in as best a way it can.
+By default, `oapi-codegen` will attempt to generate the name of fields and types in as best a way it can.

 However, sometimes, the name doesn't quite fit what your codebase standards are, or the intent of the field, so you can override it with `x-go-name`.